 However, in this unsuspecting restaurant in Oxford, I bit into a small dumpling and tasted all of my childhood.
 I tasted the afternoons with my hands covered in the flour that coated the dumpling skins.
 I tasted the mornings I would stare groggily out the train window on our way into Chinatown.
 I tasted the family split between two worlds in an attempt to guide a son to his own culture and a daughter along for the ride.

-Pieces of Us is an article series that explores the different fragments that make up our identies.
+Pieces of Us is an article series that explores the different fragments that make up our identities.
 While waiting for the next installment, share your own food connection in the comments below.

 Rachel Barton is a media intern at the Smithsonian Center for Folklife and Cultural Heritage.
 She is always searching for that perfect dumpling.